John Ralph Cottrell - 1938 - 2019

 Surrounded by his family, John Ralph Cottrell died February 16, 2019, at the age of 80.

-Born November 10, 1938, to John Rector Cottrell and Viola Rich Hazelip in Indianapolis, Indiana, John started his military career at the age of 17 when he joined the U.S. Naval Reserve in high school.
+Born to John Rector Cottrell and Viola Rich Hazelip on November 10, 1938, in Indianapolis, Indiana, John started his military career at the age of 17 when he joined the U.S. Naval Reserve in high school.
 Upon graduating, he moved to active duty and served on the Lake Champlain Air Craft Carrier, known as the Big Champ, in Quonset Point, Rhode Island.
 While on leave in Indiana, he met Judith Ann Searles.
-They married in 1959 in Anderson, Indiana, and the newlyweds resided in Quonset Point until he left the Navy for the Air Force, where he was immediately stationed in Tachikawa, Japan.
-They lived there for five years and had two sons, Kevin and Keith.
+They married in 1959 in Anderson, Indiana, and the newlyweds resided in Quonset Point until he left the Navy for the Air Force and was immediately stationed in Tachikawa, Japan.
+They lived there five years and had two sons, Kevin and Keith.
 Their third son, Kurt, was born in Louisiana.
 After an assignment in San Francisco, John spent a tour of duty in Vietnam and three years in Germany.
-He also had assignments in California, including Moffett Naval Station and Travis AFB.
+He also had assignments in California, including Moffett Naval Station, and Travis AFB.
 John retired from the Air Force in 1979.

-His retirement did not slow him down.
+John’s retirement did not slow him down.
 He worked private security and was an employee of Lockheed Martin and Blue Cross.
-He took up golf; getting a hole- in-one as a beginner was a true highlight for him.
+He took up golf; getting a hole-in-one as a beginner was a true highlight for him.
 John loved playing cards with his family and friends.
 He usually won at Rummy, but there are those who said he was a sandbagger.
-His Maltese rescue dog, Sam, was on his lap whenever he sat down.
+His rescue dog, Sam, a Maltese, was on his lap whenever he sat down.
 Known for his heart of gold, he would always help a friend in need.

-Survivors include his wife of 59 years, Judith Cottrell of McMinnville, Oregon; brother, Cletus (Mary) Cottrell of West Warwick, Rhode Island; sons, Kevin Cottrell and Keith (Leslie) Cottrell, both of California; and Kurt (Naomi) Cottrell of Oregon; his seven grandchildren, Karley Cottrell of Nevada, Joshua (Charlotte) Cottrell of California, Robert Cottrell, James Barnes and Lena Cottrell, all of Oregon, and Kendall Cottrell of California; along with many nieces and nephews.
-John will truly be missed by all.
+Survivors include his wife of 59 years, Judith Cottrell of McMinnville, Oregon; brother, Cletus (Mary) Cottrell of West Warwick, Rhode Island; sons, Kevin Cottrell and Keith (Leslie) Cottrell, of California, and Kurt (Naomi) Cottrell of Oregon; his seven grandchildren, Karley Cottrell of Nevada, Joshua (Charlotte) Cottrell of California, Robert Cottrell of Oregon, James Barnes of Oregon, Lena Cottrell of Oregon, Kendall Cottrell of Oregon, and Shelby Cottrell of California; and three great-granddaughters, Riley, Keagan and Sloane Cottrell of California; along with many nieces and nephews.
+John will be truly missed by all.